hashicorp/terraform-provider-azurerm/website/docs/d/lb_backend_address_pool.html.markdown

 * `name` - The name of the Backend Address.

-* `virtual_network_id` - The ID of the Virtual Network that is pre-allocated for this Backend Address.
+* `virtual_network_id` - The ID of the Virtual Network where the Load Balancer exists.

-* `ip_address` - The IP address pre-allocated for this Backend Address with in the Virtual Network of `virtual_network_id`.
+* `ip_address` - The Static IP address for this Load Balancer within the Virtual Network.

 ## Timeouts